 I’m on the doorstep with my toddler, having answered the door to a stranger in a high-vis jacket.
-We are alone in the house as my husband is at work.
+We are alone in the house as my partner is at work.

 Before I can deter him, the man has sprayed a square metre patch of our driveway with his pressure hose to demonstrate how clean his machine will make it.

 His companion, also in a high-vis jacket, has blocked our driveway with his white van.
 My toddler thinks this is great fun, but I am not so at ease.

 They quote me a price to do the full driveway, telling me they are only in the area for three days, so I have to sign up by tonight.

 With no intention of doing so, I accept a leaflet and am relieved when they leave.

 My curiosity gets the better of me as I check out the pamphlet and the website of the company it is supposed to represent.
 The firm exists, but it is clear these men have nothing to do with it.

 There are numerous complaints online from unhappy customers saying these workmen are bogus and are trawling the country looking for new marks.

 Instead of a slightly grubby driveway, we have one with a silly looking white box on it, which I now have to find someone reputable to clean.

 We are fortunate enough to live on a nice road, but the downside is that at this time of year we are plagued by doorstep sellers.
 They ask if we want our hedges cut, our driveway pressure-cleaned or our roof cleared of moss.